maxrossello/redmine_app_timesheets/README.md

 The weekly view reports aggregated timelogs over an order/activity/issue triple (issue can be missing).
 This means that each cell may sum values of two or more time entries, related to a specific day, into the same row.
 Changing the value will create a new timelog entry (if the cell was empty), or will change values or delete entries starting from the last one.

-Shared fixed versions, their project and (if any) the issues are linked in the display.
+Shared target versions, their project and (if any) the issues are linked in the display.

 The week view starts from monday to sunday around the current day.
 It is also possible to have different period length by changing the 'view' parameter on the URL to a numeric one.
 For a more detailed view of each entries, refer to the daily view (which is different from setting view=1).
 Clicking on a day label will bring to the related day view, or you may use the link in the contextual menu.